-113. If the complainant is a member of the House of Lords, the complaint should be raised in the first instance with the member complained against, or otherwise with that member's party Leader or Chief Whip, or with the Convenor of the Crossbench Peers.
+121. If the complainant is a member of the House of Lords, the complaint should be raised in the first instance with the member complained against, or otherwise with that member's party Leader or Chief Whip, or with the Convenor of the Crossbench Peers.
 Non-members wishing to make a complaint may first make their dissatisfaction known to the member concerned and give the member an opportunity to respond.
 This guidance does not apply to complaints about bullying, harassment or sexual misconduct in circumstances where it is not appropriate to raise the concerns first with the member complained against.
-Anyone making a complaint about bullying, harassment or sexual misconduct in circumstances the process below or through the independent helplines established by both Houses to receive such complaints and provide support to complainants.8
+Anyone making a complaint about bullying, harassment or sexual misconduct may either complain directly to the Commissioner following the process below or through the independent helpline established by both Houses to receive such complaints and provide support to complainants.